CAVEHILL PSYCHOLOGY

 Meet our Director

-Recently, Carol co-founded the Educational Psychology Service School Staff Wellbeing Project for Northern Ireland's Education Authority.
-This initiative has successfully trained over 200 schools to foster supportive and nurturing environments for staff wellbeing.
-Carol has most recently provided staff and student wellbeing training at Queen’s University Belfast.
+Carol co-founded the Educational Psychology Service School Staff Wellbeing Project for Northern Ireland’s Education Authority, which trained over 200 schools to develop more supportive approaches to staff wellbeing.
+She has also provided wellbeing training at Queen’s University Belfast and regularly uses evidence-informed approaches including Appreciative Inquiry, Motivational Interviewing and Solution-Focused Practice.

 Publications